SlaUA/tasks/README.md

-# tasks
+# Todo app
-Todo app on react/redux
+Todo app on react/redux with webpack, using autoprefixer